 - an autoimmune disorder, such as lupus or rheumatoid arthritis

-If the percentage of monocytes in your blood is too high, it might be due to:
+A heightened percentage of monocytes in your blood can be caused by:

 - chronic inflammatory disease, such as inflammatory bowel disease

 - a collagen vascular disease, such as lupus, vasculitis, or rheumatoid arthritis

 An increased percentage of eosinophils in your blood can indicate:

 - eosinophilia, which can be caused by allergic disorders, parasites, tumors, or gastrointestinal (GI) disorders

 - skin inflammation, such as eczema or dermatitis